Re-Admission to USC

 - Athletic Training: Minimum 2.5 GPA

 - Biochemistry and Molecular Biology - 2.0 GPA if you were enrolled in Biochemistry and Molecular Biology previously.
 2.5 GPA if you were not enrolled in Biochemistry and Molecular Biology previously.
-Each student who intends to major in Biochemistry and Molecular Biology must complete CHEM 111, CHEM 112, BIOL 101, BIOL 102, and MATH 141 (or equivalent AP, IB, or transfer work) in order to be eligible to progress in the major.
-For more information, please visit http://www.chem.sc.edu/undergraduate/default.asp.
+For more information about the major, please visit http://www.chem.sc.edu/undergraduate/default.asp.

 - Biology: Minimum 2.0 GPA if you were in biology previously; 2.5 GPA if not in biology previously.